paquettg/leaguewrap/README.md

 $api->remember(null, $myCache); // Set the cache implementation but keep the default cache times
 ```

-It's even easyer to do using Facades, which you will see after the Rate Limiting section.
+It's even easyer to do using StaticProxys, which you will see after the Rate Limiting section.

 Rate Limiting
 -------------